 A Denver City Boating Permit is required to launch any vessel.
 The permit sticker must be affixed to the starboard side in a visible place.
 Permits are nontransferable, and permit holders are accountable for the actions of boat drivers and passengers.

 The permit season is subject to adequate water quality and lake depths.
 Boating permits can only be purchased at the Boat Ranger's Office during office hours or by appointment.
 Permits for human-powered vessels can be purchased online (beginning March 24).

 To purchase a boating permit, the following is required:

 Refunds will not be issued once a permit is purchased.
 Payment can be made by credit card (no American Express), cash or check made out to "Manager of Finance".

 Denver Parks & Recreation may revoke a permit without a refund for violation of any city rules and regulations, state boating statutes or city ordinances.

-Boating Permits may be purchased online for human-powered vessels beginning March 18.
+Boating Permits may be purchased online for human-powered vessels only beginning March 17.
 View purchasing instructions.

-Boating permits for motorized vessels will be available for purchase at the Sloan's Lake Boating Office beginning March 25.
+Boating permits for motorized vessels and harbor mooring sites will be available for purchase at the Sloan's Lake Boating Office beginning March 24 at 8:00AM.

 sunrise to sunset